Welcome to today's edition of the Rush 24-7 podcast.

 And about a half hour after I arrived here at the EIB building in Midtown Manhattan, Drudge puts up this lead story, President Bush assassinated in new TV docudrama.

-Uh yeah, the Toronto Film Festival.
+Yeah, the Toronto Film Festival.

-Because you put you juxtaposed this with all of the cockiness that the Democrats have that they're gonna win.
+I just want to read this story to you because you put, you juxtapose this with all of the cockiness that the Democrats have that they're going to win.

 They have descended into utter madness.

-When President Bush is gunned down by a sniper after a public address at a hotel and a gripping new docudrama soon to be aired on TV.
+This is the dramatic moment when President Bush is gunned down by a sniper after a public address at a hotel in a gripping new docudrama soon to be aired on TV.

 Set around October of 2007, President Bush is assassinated as he leaves the Sheraton Hotel in Chicago.

-The 90 minutes feature explores who could have planned the murder.
+The 90 Minutes feature explores who could have planned the murder.

-We get this a Syrian born man wrongly put in the frame.
+We get this, a Syrian-born man wrongly put in the frame.

 Oh, of course it couldn't be one of our enemies that did it.